jagottsicher/lnd/aezeed/README.md

 * The mnemonic itself is a cipher text, meaning leaving it in plaintext is advisable if the user also set a passphrase.
-This is in contrast to BIP 39 where the mnemonic alone (without a passrphase) may be sufficient to steal funds.
+This is in contrast to BIP 39 where the mnemonic alone (without a passphrase) may be sufficient to steal funds.
 * A cipherseed can be modified to change the passphrase.
 This means that if the users wants a stronger passphrase, they can decipher